HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/tagging_rating/cfg_reference/tag_rate_nbldsbl_dojo_options.md

 In a HCL Portal V 8.5 installation, the Dojo tagging and rating menu options for portal pages and portlets are available for the Search and Tag Center profile.
 This profile is named profile\_search\_tag.json.
 You can apply this profile to a page or portlet where Dojo tagging and rating options are required.
 After you apply this profile, the page action menu or portlet menu shows the tagging and rating options.

-**Notes:**
+!!! note
     -   If you upgraded your HCL Portal from version 8.0 to 8.5, you also need to update the page to which you add the tagging and rating options with the new Portal V 8.5 theme.
 For more information, read *Post-migration steps for Tag and Search enter pages*.
     -   Enabling the Dojo tagging and rating menu options for a profile can influence performance.

 To enable the Dojo tagging and rating options for other profiles, proceed as follows: